loly1710/Flip-Find/README.md

 ## Demo

-You can play the game online by visiting: [Demo Link https://loly1710.github.io/Flip-Find/](#)
+You can play the game online by visiting: [https://loly1710.github.io/Flip-Find/](#)

 ## Features